devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 # Auto DevOps

-IMPORTANT: These docs are currently for GitLab employees only as it depends on our infrastructure.
+IMPORTANT: These docs are currently only applicable to GitLab employees as it depends on our infrastructure.

 This document will instruct you to set up a working GitLab instance with the ability to run the full Auto DevOps workflow.